datacarpentry/image-processing/_extras/prereqs.md

 ---
-layout: page
 title: Prerequisites
-permalink: /prereqs/
 ---

 This lesson assumes you have a working knowledge of Python and some previous exposure to the Bash shell.

 These requirements can be fulfilled by:

-a) completing a Software Carpentry Python workshop **or**
+1. completing a Software Carpentry Python workshop **or**
-b) completing a Data Carpentry Ecology workshop (with Python) **and** a Data Carpentry Genomics workshop **or**
+1. completing a Data Carpentry Ecology workshop (with Python) **and** a Data Carpentry Genomics workshop **or**
-c) coursework in or independent learning of both Python and the Bash shell.
+1. coursework in or independent learning of both Python and the Bash shell.

 ### Bash shell skills